kalleandreasson/scAIentific/README.md

 ## Features

-- **Article Upload**: Users can import up to 250 scientific texts into the AI engine.
+- **Article Upload**: Users can upload files up to 512 MB directly into the AI assistant.
-- **Research Summary**: Generates a summary of the submitted texts/reports.
+- **Custom AI-Assistant Creation**: Allows users to create a personalized AI assistant.
+This specialized assistant is proficient in a research field specified by the user.
+- **Research Discussion with the AI-Assistant**: Offers the capability to converse with the assistant and discuss the file's content, assisting in the identification of the research front.

 ## Technical Stack